Sogo: Singapore

-Once located at one of the busiest shopping centres, Raffles City, the Singapore flagship store was closed in 2000 due to the bankruptcy of Sogo Japan.
-The space has since been occupied by Singapore's Robinsons.
-Sogo also once anchored Orchard Road's Paragon and DBS Building in Tampines.
-The DBS Building is now Tampines One, while Metro replaces Sogo in Paragon.
+Sogo opened a branch at Raffles City in 1986.
+In 1993, Sogo opened another store at new shopping mall Tampines Centre as its anchor tenant.
+The Tampines Centre's store closed in 1998 as Sogo continued to make losses in Singapore.
+Sogo also once anchored Orchard Road's Paragon.
+Both stores at Paragon and Raffles City closed in October 2000 due to the bankruptcy of Sogo Japan.

 Taiwan

 In Taiwan, Far East Sogo, as a part of Far East Group operates 8 stores.
 The oldest of these is located at Zhongxiao Fuxing Station in Taipei.

 In 2006, Pacific Sogo found itself in the midst of a corruption scandal over gift certificates involving the family of Taiwan's former President Chen Shui-Bian.
 In October 2006, Wu Shu-chen (the former President's wife) was cleared by court of accepting vouchers from Pacific Sogo in return for her influence.

 Due to its ownership, Pacific Sogo brand was renamed into Far East Sogo in 2016, while the corporate name is still named Pacific Sogo Department Stores Co., Ltd. The company targeted Far East Sogo for middle-up to high-end customers, alongside its flagship brand, Far Eastern Department Stores, targeted for low-middle and middle customers, and The Mall, targeted for high-end customers.

 Kuang San Sogo, located in Taichung, is not related to Pacific Sogo.